RailCorp Transit Officer

-Transit Officers were the primary law enforcement authority for RailCorp train services in New South Wales, Australia.
+Transit Officers were the security and fare compliance function for RailCorp train services in New South Wales, Australia.
 Transit Officers conducted uniformed and plainclothes patrols on CityRail and CountryLink train services and assigned to ensure the security of passengers, staff and rail property.

 The position was created in 2002 after a report found that rail security required more authority than possessed by the Chubb Security security guards contracted by RailCorp.
-Official figures show that to date over 600 Transit Officers have been engaged, but the number was scheduled to be cut back to 150.
+Previous figures showed that over 600 Transit Officers had been engaged, however the number was reduced to 150.

-NSW Transit Officers were phased out in December 2013.
-All law enforcement functions across all modes of public transport are the responsibility of 610 NSW Police Transport Command officers, supported by their Local Area and other NSW Police Command colleagues.
+NSW Transit Officers were phased out in December 2013, when all security functions across the Transport Cluster were transitioned to the New South Wales Police Transport Command.
+At the same time Transport for New South Wales (TfNSW) created the new and distinct role of Transport Officer, deployed across the network in a revenue protection role only.

 Status and powers

 Legal status

 The Rail Safety Act 2008 provides for persons employed as a RailCorp Transit Officer to be appointed as a "Rail Safety Officer" for the purposes of the Rail Safety Act 2008 and its subordinate legislation.
 The Act and Regulations establish various railway offences and the powers of an authorised officer in relation to those offences.

 A Transit Officer was also able to be appointed as a special constable under the Police (Special Provisions) Act 1901, which would give the Transit Officer similar legal powers as a constable of the New South Wales Police Force, but only while on RailCorp property.
 A requirement of employment as a Transit Officer is eligibility to be appointed as a special constable.